Creative Places Tuam

-Creative Places is a three year programme for the people of Tuam.
+In 2020, Create was awarded the tender to manage Creative Places Tuam, the pilot programme.
 The programme aims to develop a grassroots approach to creativity and arts engagement, building capacity for a rich, engaged artistic and cultural practice in the town and its hinterlands.
 It makes space for new ideas and new collaborations.

 Carolann Courtney is the coordinator for Creative Places Tuam, responsible for programme delivery.
-Carolann will work on the ground in Tuam and engage directly with communities, artists and project stakeholders to successfully realise the programme’s aims and objectives.
-Carolann will be based in Tuam on Wednesday and Thursdays, and working off-site on Fridays.
+Carolann works on the ground in Tuam and engages directly with communities, artists and project stakeholders to successfully realise the programme’s aims and objectives.
+Carolann is based in Tuam on Wednesday and Thursdays, and working off-site on Fridays.
 She can be contacted at creativeplacestuam[at]create-ireland.ie.

 Creative Places National Network

 Since the successful inception of the pilot programme in Tuam, the Arts Council has expanded the programme (June 2021 – June 2024).
 The new Creative Places include Athy (Kildare), Baltinglass (Wicklow) Bagenalstown (Carlow), Darndale, (North Dublin), Edenderry (Offaly), Tipperary Town and the West Cork Islands for three year programmes, while Shannon (Clare), Iveragh Peninsula (Kerry) Loughlinstown/ Ballybrack (South Dublin) and Mac Uilliam (Tallaght) receive research awards to develop their Creative Places.

 Create manage the Creative Places Network Services (2021- 2024).
 Our aims include to connect the Creative Places awardees, provide opportunities for peer support, learning and knowledge exchange, and to contribute to the Creative Places goal to “… build local arts programmes which will benefit the people who live in these places”.